JPawlikowski/3GC3_Project/readme.txt

 material properties have been applied to the paintballs.
 We made firing more realistic in the way the crosshairs movement and player position affects the location the paintball lands.

+Please note that the program functions best if the window is 500x500

 Notes:
 Occasional crash issue when opening menu (right click in mouse control mode)